mautrix/docs/bridges/general/backfill.md

 sends to linked devices soon after successfully linking.
 If backfill is enabled, the bridge will temporarily save those messages to the database, and delete them once it has either backfilled the chat or found that the room already has messages and backfill isn't possible anymore.
+There's no way to re-request the initial history sync blobs, so if backfill is disabled or something goes wrong, the only way to retry is to log out and back in.

 If `max_initial_conversations` is set to zero or higher, messages in chats without portal rooms will be stored in the bridge database until the room is